Barsaat (1949 film): Artwork and Publicity

 The much-acclaimed poster and publicity for the movie were illustrated by the master artist Dr S. M. Pandit.
 One of the posters showing the heroine dangling on the arm of the hero would go on to inspire the R K Studios' famous logo.

 Music

 The music of Barsaat became famous upon the film's release in 1949.
 The film was the debut for music directors Shankar Jaikishan and established their careers.
 The famous playback singer Lata Mangeshkar famously sang for both Nargis and Nimmi in Barsaat.

-Actress Bimla Kumari appears swaying in the song 'Hawa mein udta jaaye', the song become very popular as well.
+Actress Bimla Kumari appears swaying in the song 'Hawa mein udta jaaye', the song became very popular as well.

 The soundtrack was listed by Planet Bollywood at number 1 on their list of the 100 Greatest Bollywood Soundtracks.

 Rakesh Budhu of Planet Bollywood gave 10 stars stating, "Barsaat is ideally one of Hindi cinema's best soundtracks".